sidsearch/DeepLearningReading/notes/learning_to_compose_domain_specific_transformation_for_data_augmentation.md

 * A generative model is trained D and G which produces TF sequence hT(1), hT(2).... hT(k).
 * finally a generative model is used to perform data augementation for an end discriminative model D(f)

+# for generator:
+Mean field: each sequential TF is chosen independently, reducing the task to learning the  K sampling frequencies of the TFs Long short-term memory network (LSTM): the input to each cell is a one-hot vector of the previously sampled TF, and the output from each cell of the network is a sampling distribution for the next TF.
+Making state-based decisions is critical when TFs are lossy when applied together, or are non-commutative.